 This pub on the edge of Hackney Downs is a true local favourite.
 Its whimsical decor includes big, colourful murals, a central bar shaped like a fairground carousel and, of course, a huge, lit-up star.
 With local DJs taking over the decks on weekends and regular get-togethers – including group “singarounds”, where participants take in turns to sing or play a song – this is a venue with community at its heart.

 This spacious, quirky bar is a Dalston institution, with weekly comedy nights, basement poetry slams, and late-night dancing every weekend.
 It’s located in a former 1930s-era dance studio and spread across two floors, with the downstairs bar reserved for dancing and upstairs offering a more relaxed vibe.

 This venue, dating back to around 1729, is one of Hackney’s most famous and popular watering holes.
 Downstairs is a traditional pub while the top floor, reachable via a spiral staircase, is a plush cocktail lounge and restaurant.
 It underwent a revamp a few years ago, which saw the shabby chic decor updated with exposed brickwork, vintage mirrors and mismatched furniture in keeping with the aesthetic of its Broadway Market surrounds.
-It also serves up a mean Sunday roast (book ahead to avoid a long wait) and its prime position on opposite London Fields means it’s always buzzing – particularly on a summer’s day.
+It also serves up a mean Sunday roast (book ahead to avoid a long wait), and its prime position opposite London Fields means it’s always buzzing – particularly on a summer’s day.

 Bar, Cocktail Bar, Restaurant, French, American, German, Belgian, $$$